tc39/proposal-function-helpers/problem-solution-matrix.md

 </tr>

 <tr>
-<td>To define a function in terms of a series of function calls in right to left order</td>
+<td>To define a function in terms of a series of function calls in right-to-left order</td>
 <td><code>Function.compose(...fns)</code></td>
 <td>